 The International Development Coordinating Group (IDCG) is a multidisciplinary network of researchers, policymakers, practitioners and funders committed to evidence-informed policies.
 This network is part of the Campbell Collaboration, and 3ie provides technical expertise and editorial services to authors of systematic reviews that focus on international development.
-Co-chairs Marie Gaarder, director of the evaluation office and global director for innovation and country engagement; and Peter Tugwell, Professor, Department of Medicine, Department of Epidemiology and Community Medicine, Faculty of Medicine, University of Ottawa, lead the group and its secretariat is based in 3ie’s London office.
+Co-chairs Marie Gaarder, director of the evaluation office and global director for innovation and country engagement; and Peter Tugwell, Professor, Department of Medicine, Department of Epidemiology and Community Medicine, Faculty of Medicine, University of Ottawa, lead the group.

 Why support synthesis?

 Over the last decade there has been an increasing demand for evidence to inform international development policy, programming and practice.
 Donors, implementing agencies and governments are under pressure to demonstrate that their policies are informed by evidence.
 Systematic reviews summarise the best available evidence on a specific question by synthesising the results of several studies.

 - Support production and dissemination of high-quality systematic reviews in the area of international development;

 - Foster collaboration, develop and cultivate a diverse international network of individuals who contribute to and promote the production of systematic reviews;

 - Develop capacity of authors and policymakers to conduct and use systematic reviews, especially those based in low- and middle-income countries;

 - Engage evidence users such as policymakers and promote the work of the group; and